mounseflit/SGG-API/ReadMe.md

 - jsdom
 - pdf2pic

 ## Contributing
 Pull requests and issues are welcome!
 1. Fork the repo and create your branch.
 2. Follow code style and add comments for new features.
 3. Test endpoints locally before submitting.
+4. Document new endpoints and update the demo if needed.
-4. Open a PR with a clear description.
+5. Open a PR with a clear description.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.